 Manufacturers are like snowflakes: Though they may appear the same at first glance, not one is exactly alike.
 Different production practices, equipment, software programs, platforms and production systems most often bring different results even when they are in similar industries.

 Nonetheless, we see common pain points across a range of sub-sectors within manufacturing.
-From aerospace, space exploration, medical devices, alternative energy providers and electric vehicle manufacturers, they face similar challenges like the rising cost of materials, labor shortages, ever-changing regulations, and the need to remain agile to adapt to unplanned circumstances.
+From aerospace, space exploration, robotics, medical devices, alternative energy providers and electric vehicle manufacturers, they face similar challenges like the rising cost of materials, labor shortages, ever-changing regulations, and the need to remain agile to adapt to unplanned circumstances.
 A recent manufacturing survey by the National Association of Manufacturers (NAM) affirms these are the leading problems in today’s factories.

 In response to these challenges, the following trends are taking root across manufacturing organizations: